-The Commission's Incident Risk Classification Matrix is designed to assist permit holders in determining which incidents must be reported.
-However, some incidents, which do occur, may not meet the criteria outlined in the Incident Classification Matrix but still require notification to the Commission as a minor notification.
+The BCER's Incident Classification Matrix is designed to assist permit holders in determining which incidents must be reported.
+However, some incidents, which do occur, may not meet the criteria outlined in the Incident Classification Matrix but still require notification to the BCER as a minor notification.
 These include the following:

-- Spills or release of hazardous substances which are not provincially regulated, such as radioactive substances; - Major damage to oil and gas roads or road structures; - Drilling kicks when any one of the following occur: - o pit gain of 3 m3 or greater - o casing pressure 85% of MA - 50% out of hole when kicked - well taking fluid (LC) - o associated spill - o general situation deterioration, i.e. leaks, equipment failure, unable to circulate, etc. - Pipeline incidents, such as spills during construction phase, exposed pipe caused by flooding, pipeline over pressure, failure (without release) of any pressure control or ESD device during operations - Security related issues which are relatively minor; such information may be required for tracking and monitoring purposes only
+• Spills or release of hazardous substances which are not provincially regulated, such as radioactive substances;

+- Major damage to oil and gas roads or road structures; - Drilling kicks when any one of the following occur: - pit gain of 3 m3 or greater - casing pressure 85% of MA - 50% out of hole when kicked o well taking fluid (LC) - associated spill - general situation deterioration, i.e. leaks, equipment failure, unable to circulate, etc. - Pipeline incidents, such as spills during construction phase, exposed pipe caused by flooding, pipeline over pressure, failure (without release) of any pressure control or ESD device during operations, and; - Security related issues which are relatively minor; such information may be required for tracking and monitoring purposes only.